sher04lock/game-of-life/README.md

 Game Of Life implementation in Erlang, where every living cell is represented by another process.
 Dead cells are just... dead.
 There is no need to store them as another processes.

+Each cell is a `gen_server` supervised by `cell_sup`.
+When cell process is killed abnormally, it's automatically restarted by supervisor, without bringing the down entire application.

 ## Running

 Compile: